aasthananda/escape_room/README.md

 **alongside the actual time to develop, 20 minutes were taken to debug the code + fix trap function after adding separate portions the process of going back and testing for previous parts allowed us to recognize and address these issues

+we originally wanted to add animations, but were not able to complete this feature.